-----CODEBEHIND-----

 The grid can be stopped by clicking [STOP] and restarted by clicking [START].

-When stopped, the squares on the grid can be clicked to turn them on and off.
+the grid can be clicked to turn them on and off.

 Sometimes wonderful and weird patterns can be created when [START] is clicked but most of the time the cellular automata destroy themselves.